junokili/Surabaya-Kita/README.md

 their options when creating events
     - The site provides a Contact Us form, which is linked to from multiple locations
     - The meta data for creating an event offers the ability, and a link for the user, that if a user wants additional options they can contact the site
+    - Emails are sent to the site owner's account (verified), which include the user email to allow a response

 6. As the site owner I want to be a part of the community and share in local events
     - The site owner can view and search events in the same way as a user